Okanagan Bee Hives

 -R-6.8 "Atlas" board insulation helps reduce heat loss in winter and heat entry in summer.
 This insulation is kept in place whenever the inner cover is not used for feeding.

 -ENTRANCE REDUCERS: innovative permanent upper and lower entrance reducers on provided on top cover, inner cover and bottom boards.

--SUPERS: Use standard brood boxes and honey supers.
+-SUPERS: Use standard deep or medium brood boxes and honey supers.